Nine Lives Are Not Enough

 Nine Lives Are Not Enough is a 1941 American comedy mystery film directed by A. Edward Sutherland and starring Ronald Reagan, Joan Perry and James Gleason.
 The film was produced and released by Warner Bros.
+Pictures.
 It is based on the 1940 novel Nine Lives Are Not Enough by Jerome Odlum.

 Plot

 A reporter tries to solve a series of boarding house murders.
 The dramatic main plot murder action is intermixed with farce and slapstick comedic elements.